MAKE YOUR VOICE HEARD

 You can track the location of your voted ballot on-line.

-The opening and processing of voted ballots is personally observed and monitored by teams of Republican volunteers, including attorneys, at the Board of Elections.
+The opening and processing of voted ballots is personally observed and monitored by teams of Republican volunteers, including attorneys, at the Board of Elections all day (and night) on Election Day.